cocoon sandbox

 Performance

 All numbers below are real measurements, not targets.
 Environment matters enormously for microVM latency — every table states where it was measured.
-Reproduce with scripts/sandboxd-e2e.sh (claim/verb latencies print per run) and scripts/boot-bench.sh (boot phases).
+Reproduce with make bench (tier definitions and the dated results log: Benchmarks), scripts/sandboxd-e2e.sh (claim/verb latencies print per run), and scripts/boot-bench.sh (boot phases).

 Bare metal = a 16-core AMD (SVM) node, Ubuntu 24.04, kernel 6.x, local NVMe, KVM.
 Nested = a cloud VM with nested virtualization; nested inflates VM-lifecycle latencies ~2.4× and punishes restore harder than cold boot — do not compare nested numbers against other systems’ bare-metal claims.